 Skip to main content

-Once a code is in flight, three lifecycle endpoints let you keep state coherent without rebuilding the request flow: All three are scoped to your Developer App.
+Once a code is in flight, three lifecycle endpoints let you keep state coherent without rebuilding the request flow: All three are scoped to the Developer App bound to your X-API-Key.
+Karibu resolves the app from the key — omit app_key when the key is bound.
 An OTP issued under app A cannot be touched via app B.

 Resend